-In the case of a behaviour that is considered serious then the child is put on Red and an email is sent home, by the class teacher, in which the parent is informed that their child is on Red and that they should contact the relevant adult to discuss the incident.
+In the case of a behaviour that is considered serious then the child is put on Red and a text is sent home in which the parent is informed that their child is on Red and that they should contact the relevant adult to discuss the incident.
 The parents of any child who is a victim of such an incident will be contacted if this is deemed to be necessary by the member of staff.